Suspects in high-speed chase tried to run over pursuing agents, cornered in St. Gabriel

 ST. GABRIEL - A man fleeing the outlet mall in Ascension tried to run over a law enforcement officer and took pursuing agents on a high-speed chase through two parishes Thursday.

 The suspected crooks - a man and woman - were cornered in St. Gabriel between La.
 30 and the Mississippi River around lunchtime.
-The woman was later seen detained by a WBRZ news crew on the scene.
-Police said a second woman involved was left behind and detained by police at the shopping center.
+A WBRZ news crew later spotted the woman in police custody at the scene.
+Police said a second woman involved was left behind at the shopping center and also detained by officers.

 Gonzales police initially began investigating after someone reported the suspicious trio was buying items and immediately returning them.
 When an officer tried to question them, the man drove off and nearly hit the cop.